ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-asia.md

 MariaDB is a derivative (fork) of MySQL.

 This engine is 100% compatible, and is "freer" than its sibling MySQL.
 All the bugs and roadmaps are freely accessible, unlike the Oracle version.
-In addition, the storage database InnoDB has been replaced by XtraDB and other optimisations, promising performance gains.

 **Find out how to create and manage your MySQL or MariaDB databases**

 ## Requirements

-- A [Web Cloud Databases instance](https://www.ovh.ie/cloud-databases/){.external} (included in a [performance web hosting plan](https://www.ovhcloud.com/asia/web-hosting/)).
+- A [Web Cloud Databases instance](https://www.ovhcloud.com/asia/web-cloud/databases/){.external} (included in a [performance web hosting plan](https://www.ovhcloud.com/asia/web-hosting/)).
 - Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}.
 - You need to have read the [Web Cloud Databases startup guide](/pages/web/clouddb/starting_with_clouddb).